 - Throughout the process, and once you feel your work on a particular essay is as far as it can or should go, mentors should keep Alice Rothchild (mentor coordinator) informed on progress and any problems encountered.
 Mentors also are expected to inform Alice (and their mentee) if they must be out of touch for more than a week due to vacation, illness, etc.

 - When the three-month stint with a particular writer is complete, mentors who choose to continue (and we hope all of you do!) will be rotated to another participant.
 However, we encourage mentors and writers to stay in touch after their assignments are complete.

 - Promote the We Are Not Numbers site to your networks, and re-publish selected essays, with a link back.

-There is a tendency to think that coaching and critiquing constitutes censoring or “dilution” of their narrative.
+There is a tendency to think that coaching and critiquing constitutes might be seen as censoring or “dilution” of their narrative.
 These young writers want and need help in telling their stories in the most effective way possible to Western audiences.
-In fact, Ahmed Ferwana, an English instructor in Gaza and one of the senior advisors to We Are Not Numbers, says that one of the biggest problems developing writers face there is that they don’t receive honest/comprehensive feedback.
-The key is to:
+In fact, Ahmed Ferwana, an English instructor in Gaza and one of the early advisors to We Are Not Numbers, says that one of the biggest problems developing writers face there is that they don’t receive honest/ challenging feedback.

-Anyone interested in being considered as a mentor should email Pam Bailey (firstname.lastname@example.org).
-Include a description of your writing/teaching credentials, as well as an explanation of how you became interested in Palestinian rights and why you want to get involved in We Are Not Numbers.
+Anyone interested in being considered as a mentor should email Alice Rothchild (firstname.lastname@example.org) and copy Pam Bailey (email@example.com).
+Include a description of your writing credentials, as well as an explanation of how you became interested in Palestinian rights and why you want to get involved in We Are Not Numbers.